longnguyen1997/Elements-of-Programming-Interviews/README.md

 ## Introduction

-EPI Judge is meant to serve as a companion to the book *Elements of Programming Interviews*.
+EPI Judge is meant to serve as a companion to *Elements of Programming Interviews in Python*.

-This repository contains Python solutions implemented by Long Nguyen.
+This repository contains solutions implemented by Long Nguyen.

 ## Running the judge from the command line